Very important things to Know Before Moving to Australia

 And so, if you are thinking of moving to Australia whether permanently or on a more temporary basis, there are certain things that I feel you should know about.

 Australia, also known as Aussie, is a very lively, modern, and incomparable trading country with twenty-two million people as well as ancient congenital history and European culture.
-Unlike any other nation in the world, Australia’s seaboard extends about fifty thousand kilometers which is connected to over ten thousand beaches.
+Unlike any other nation in the world, Australia’s seaboard extends about fifty thousand kilometers which are connected to over ten thousand beaches.

 I got to know that Australia is one of the most highly urbanized countries.
 It is well known for the attractions of its large cities such as Melbourne, Sydney, Brisbane, and Perth.